 Pour your Love and Gratitude

 Now that you have listed the gifts that you are grateful for, feel the gratitude in your heart.
 Your heart is the center in your body and is associated with love.
 By bringing your attention to your heart, feeling the love and gratitude, you’ll feel the warmth expanding within your chest.
 Now visualize this love and gratitude pouring out of your heart to the people and circumstances that provide the gifts in your life.
 Visualize a stream of pink liquid flowing from your heart to the heart of the recipients.
 Note how this makes you feel, to give the gift of gratitude back to those who have given to you.

 Receive the Blessings

-Now that you have poured your love and gratitude to those who have given to you, more love and gratitude is returned to you.
-Feel that stream of pink liquid flowing back into your heart, then permeating throughout your mind, feelings and body.
+Now that you have poured your love and gratitude to those who have given to you, more love and gratitude are returned to you.
+Feel that stream of pink liquid flowing back into your heart, then permeating throughout your mind, feelings, and body.
 How does it feel to receive the blessings back?

 Practicing gratitude opens our hearts and minds.
 It also helps others to open their hearts and minds.
 It affords us great things through the law of attraction.
 You may even want to create a vision board (this can be a physical board or even a Pinterest board) with images of things you are grateful for and for which you hope to achieve.
 Viewing your board on a regular basis will help you to remember what you have to be grateful for.
 Can you imagine a world where everyone practices gratitude on a daily basis?
 The abundance we all would welcome?
 It’s a tall order, and it starts with you.